alexkachanov/performance/hpe/README.md

 # Documents About Servers

-This folder contains ompitmization documents for server class machines.
+This folder contains opitmization documents for server class machines.

 ## HPE ProLiant DL380 servers
-HPE ProLiant DL380 servers are popular server class machines used for high-performance low-latency applications
+HPE ProLiant DL380 servers are popular server class machines used for high-performance low-latency applications.

-Serveral generations of these machines are used now.
-The latest generation is Gen10
+Serveral generations of these machines are in use now.
+The latest generation is Gen10 as of 2020-06-10.

 See:
 * https://www.hpe.com/us/en/product-catalog/servers/proliant-servers